fasiha/ebisu-java/README.md

 ## Install

-See [JitPack](https://jitpack.io/#me.aldebrn/ebisu-java/v1.0) for Gradle, sbt, and lein instructions but for Maven, add JitPack as a repository:
+See [JitPack](https://jitpack.io/#me.aldebrn/ebisu-java) for Gradle, sbt, and lein instructions but for Maven, first add JitPack as a repository:
 ```xml
 	<repositories>
 		<repository>